Ar-zz-duboy/Arduboy/README.md

 ## How to use the library

-Install by cloning the repository, and use by including `Arduboy.h` in your application.
+Install by cloning the repository.

 ```
 $ git clone https://github.com/Arduboy/Arduboy.git
 ```

-The library should be installed into your user's Arduino `libraries` directory.
+The library should be installed into your user's home Arduino `libraries` directory.
 Refer to the following list for the location of the Arduino `libraries` folder.

 **Linux**
 ```
-/home/username/arduino/libraries
+/home/username/Documents/Arduino/libraries
 ```
 **Mac**
 ```